NOVEL NOSHES: Book Club Menu Ideas

 NOTHING TO SEE HERE by Kevin Wilson

 From Kevin Wilson: "For food selections, there are some options from the novel itself.
 When Lilian sees Madison again after so many years, there are tiny tea sandwiches, which Lillian can't stop eating, and sweet tea.
+Later, Lillian asks the cook, Mary, for a bacon sandwich (and the children eat bologna sandwiches in the pool).
+Pop-Tarts and ice cream are treats for the kids.

 THE NO. 1 LADIES DETECTIVE AGENCY by Alexander McCall Smith (see our recipe for THE NO. 1 LADIES DETECTIVE AGENCY in The Book Club Cookbook)